department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 - ***Review the information you entered*** link--Two participants did _not_ use this link to go back from the results page to the summary page.
 They used the _Back_ button in their browser instead, though one participant was concerned that this might exit them out of the app (it didn't).
 A different participant thought that this link would take them to information that they filled out previously on VA forms (which is incorrect).
 - RECOMMENDATION: Make the *Review the information you entered* link more prominent in location and/or visual treatment/layout (e.g., top of page or maybe look like a button like the _Continue_ button).
 Maybe explore how other VA.gov pages enable you to navigate to view/edit previous information.
 - **_Get past income limits_** link--Two participants had difficulty finding this link on the results page.
 One of them looked in the _How to estimate your income for this tool_ accordion, but this wasn't relevant.
 They also wanted to click the _Expand all_ accordion above the salary ranges.
 One of the participants was looking for a search tool but never found one.
-- RECOMMENDATION: If we want the _Get past income limits_ link to be easier to find, consider moving it up higher on the results page.
+- RECOMMENDATION: If we want the _Get past income limits_ link to be easier to find, consider moving it up higher on the results page, or possibly add a year selector to the app flow right before asking any questions.

 - After 1 participant used the _Review Info_ page to return to the zip code page and then clicked the _Continue_ button, they said they were surprised to see the _Dependents_ page.
 They expected to see the _Review Info_ page again.
 Other participants saw this, too, and said that they must be going back through all the screens.
-- RECOMMENDATION: If someone navigates from the _Review Info_ page to another page, consider having the _Continue_ button take you back to the _Review Info_ page instead of to the next question.
+- RECOMMENDATION: If someone navigates from the _Review Info_ page to another page, consider having the _Continue_ button take you back to the _Review Info_ page instead of to the next question (which was intended as the design but wasn't implemented in the click-through prototype).

 ### 3. Participants had some confusion with terminology used in the questions, including the word "dependents"
 3 of 8 participants didn't know what **"Aid and Attendance benefits"** were but assumed that they didn't have it.